 Add some confectionary-inspired detail with candy stripes over a pastel base.
 Skinny striping tools (or in a pinch a slim eyeliner brush) will help you achieve neat lines.

 Some of the best spring nail designs are also the simplest.
 This cool minty green hue suits deep skin tones particularly well and would make a fresh and modern springlike mani.
 If you know how to do a home pedicure, it looks great on toenails too.

 Pastels don't always have to be super sweet and saccharine in tone, slightly more subtle hues are just as spring-like and have a grown-up edge.

 Why wear one pastel shade, when you can wear two?
-This looks great on short-square-ish nails, pick contrasting shades opposite each other on the color wheel for an eye-catching effect.
+This looks great on short-round-ish nails and works as a fun wedding guest nail design.
+Pick contrasting shades opposite each other on the color wheel for an eye-catching effect.

 Yes, it may slightly resemble something from Care Bears but why should that be a bad thing?
 This is one of the easier nail art spring nail designs we've seen (providing you've got a steady hand) Plus, we love the cloud detail.